 Thailand is one of the most popular tourist destinations in the world for a reason.
-The scenery is spectacular, the people are friendly and visitors are never more than a longboat trip away from a fun activity.
+The scenery is spectacular, the people are friendly, and visitors are never more than a longboat trip away from a fun activity.

 Accommodation in Thailand

-+ PRO: Variety of housing
++ PRO: There's a variety of housing

-- CON: Can be expensive
+- CON: It can be expensive

-+ PRO: Multicultural population
++ PRO: The population is multicultural

-- CON: Language barrier
+- CON: The language barrier

 Almost everyone in Thailand's urban areas can speak a little English, but not many people speak English well.
 This largely depends on location, but government departments countrywide will tend to deal with matters in Thai.
 Being unable to communicate can be frustrating, and alienating for many new arrivals.

-Nightlife in Thailand
+Lifestyle in Thailand

-+ PRO: Lots to do
++ PRO: There is plenty to do

 Thailand is filled with beach bars, full moon parties, restaurants and night markets.
 Shops close late at night, so expats can barter to their hearts' content at all hours in most areas.

-+ PRO: Off-season perks
++ PRO: Numerous off-season perks

 Weather in Thailand

-- CON: Uncomfortable extremes
+- CON: There are also uncomfortable extremes

-The weather is often uncomfortably hot and the rainy season can last a long time, beginning around April and sometimes ending as late as December.
+The weather is often uncomfortably hot, and the rainy season can last a long time, beginning around April and sometimes ending as late as December.
 During this time, the weather is unpredictable, making it difficult to plan activities.